Getting Started

 Running multiple deployments on the same machine

-The CLI is built to allow multiple deployments to run on the same daemon.
-The docker networks between all the deployments are seperate, so there is very little risk of them accidentally communicating with one another.
+The CLI is built to allow multiple deployments to run on the same daemon in the case of docker (podman has no daemon).
+The container networks between all the deployments are seperate, so there is very little risk of them accidentally communicating with one another.

-However, one thing to be careful of is the external ports.
-Suppose you're running two deployments and both of them are running the chat on port 8000.
+However, you need to be careful with the external ports.
+Suppose you're running two deployments and both of them are running the chat on external port 8000.
 There is no way to view both deployments at the same time from the same port, so instead you should split to forwarding the deployments to other external ports.
 Generally, this can be done in the configuration:

 interfaces: